What drives wholesale energy prices?

 To understand what drives these variations, it's helpful to know a bit about how the energy market works.
 You can think of it as having three main parties:

-3. Support – the various organisations that regulate the buying and selling, provide platforms for trade, and build and maintain energy infrastructure.
-Bodies like National Grid and Ofgem.
+- Support – the various organisations that regulate the buying and selling, provide platforms for trade, and build and maintain energy infrastructure.
+(This includes bodies like National Grid and Ofgem).

-Confusing things a little is that some suppliers are also generators.
-We have our solar farms, EDF has its nuclear plants, and British Gas's parent Centrica owns gas-fired power stations.
+To confuse things a little, some suppliers are also generators.
+We have our solar and wind farms, EDF has its nuclear plants, and British Gas's parent Centrica owns gas-fired power stations.
 In fact, the Big Six supply three quarters of the UK's energy capacity, but to maintain competition they can't sell to themselves.
 They buy what they need from the market, like everyone else.

 Why do wholesale prices go up?

 Wholesale price rises are usually the result of a problem with one of the three elements above.
 Supply and demand rules also apply – the more people buy, the more expensive it gets; the less, the cheaper.